getfem/getfem/doc/sphinx/source/whatsnew/index.rst

 .. _whatsnew-index:

 #######################
- What's New in GetFEM++
+ What's New in GetFEM
 #######################

-The "What's New in GetFEM++" series of essays takes tours through the most important changes between major GetFEM++ versions.
+The "What's New in GetFEM" series of essays takes tours through the most important changes between major GetFEM versions.
 They are a "must read" for anyone wishing to stay up-to-date after a new release.

 .. toctree::